dengwirda/jigsaw-matlab/README.md

 ### `Function Listing`

+See `details.m` for a description of the various functions available.

     compile.m   - compile and install JIGSAW's c++ backend using cmake. example.m   - a list of demo programs. initjig.m   - config. path and init. global constants.